MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/verticalscrollbarside-property.md

 api_name:
 - Office.VerticalScrollbarSide
 ms.assetid: 0439743b-3774-5778-7022-dbeea5ef8c39
-ms.date: 06/08/2017
+ms.date: 11/16/2018
 ---

-# VerticalScrollbarSide Property
+# VerticalScrollbarSide property

 Specifies whether a vertical scroll bar appears on the right or left side of a form or page.

 ## Syntax

 _object_. **VerticalScrollbarSide** [= _fmVerticalScrollbarSide_ ]

 The **VerticalScrollbarSide** property syntax has these parts:

 |Part|Description|
 |:-----|:-----|